 I am an American, born in the state of Florida and raised in Pennsylvania.
-I served in the United States Army as a sergeant, lieutenant and captain by the age of 20.
-At the age of 21, I was medically retired as a captain with rank and privileges for life, as a result of gunshot, Rocket Propelled Grenade injuries and Napalm burns.
-I am known as a Veteran Activist, fighting for the Vietnam Veteran Memorial Wall to writing Agent Orange and Post Traumatic Stress Legislation.
-I have also had success as a Presidential Appointee, a Statesman and a businessman.
+I was born at the right time to serve in the right place with the bravest men in the world, having served in the United States Army as a Sergeant, Lieutenant and Captain by the age of 20.
+At the age of 21, I was medically retired as a Captain with full rank and privileges for life, as a result of gunshot, Rocket Propelled Grenade (RPG) injuries and Napalm burns.
+I am best known as a Veteran Activist, fighting for the Vietnam Veteran Memorial Wall to writing Agent Orange and Post Traumatic Stress Legislation.
+I received a US Presidential appointment.
+I served with the US Senate as a Senior Advisor for National Defense, Foreign Relations, and Veterans Benefits .
+I also had a tenure with different federal agencies, domestic and international.
 I graduated Villanova University, Rutgers Law School and Middlebury College intensive Russian language, using the GI Bill.
-I have been Appointed U.S. Presidential Adviser and worked as a Federal Employee.
-I am currently President of DAC International Consultant Company, CEO and President of Public Drone Company and Owner of DAC- Val hydraulic equipment company, supplying the United States Navy.
+I was appointed a U.S. Presidential Adviser and worked with Federal Agencies in Washington.
+I am currently President of DAC International Consultant Company, CEO and President of Medical/Surgical Company and Owner of DAC- Val hydraulic equipment company, supplying the United States Navy and Air Force.

 Worked with National and International Unions in developing employment and training programs e.g. (BRAC) Brotherhood of Railroad and Airline Clerk Unions, President Fred Kroll.
 The training program was in conjunction with US Department of Labor in St. Louis, Mo.
 AFL-CIO (Lane Kirkland) and the Pennsylvania Building Trade Unions (Tom Miller).